Nam049499/Nam049499/README.md

-I stopped begging, also screw that bio.
-Right now it's pure blankness, It used to have 6 repositories
+I stopped begging, also screw that bio